 Which materials should you select for your Multi-layer Printed Circuit Board(PCB) Design?
 What are the material’s performance specifications, characteristics and are there any manufacturability issues?

 When you select a material for PCB board, the one common factor that needs to be taken into consideration for all materials is the cost.
 Considering that the raw laminate needed for the PCB board is the largest costing part of a multi-layer PCB board you need to optimize it.
 Optimizing material use means achieving maximum material utilization of materials depending on the usable area available.

 We at Bittele Electronics are dedicated to offering our customers the lowest possible costs as well as the highest quality and service.
-Bittele Electronics’ assembly plant are in China not North America so North American materials will be more expensive.
+Bittele Electronics’ assembly plant are located in both Toronto, Ontario, Canada and Shenzhen, China; in some cases North American materials will be more expensive.
 To reduce unnecessary cost, we also offer local raw laminates that are the nearest equivalent to North American materials as substitutes.
 Whenever possible we use the best quality substitutes (based on material availability).
 However, we take into account your need for meeting signal integrity and HDI requirements and will accommodate your PCB material preferences.
 Thus North American materials such as Isola 370HR, FR408HR, etc., are also available upon request.
 We strive to offer a variety of laminate at the lowest possible costs for highest quality material that can match your needs and requirements.